Marks & Spencer: M&S Food

+The Simply Food brand was phased out in stand-alone larger stores after the rebrand in 2015, with the larger stores rebranded as M&S Foodhall.

-In 2019, M&S launched five new Food renewal stores.
-This was part of the transformation of the Food business, led by Managing Director Stuart Machin, to have bigger Food stores with "the mind of a supermarket and the soul of a fresh market".
+In March 2019, M&S announced that they would open more supermarket-sized food halls, with a floor area of between 10,000 and 15,000 sqft, that would stock their full food range, in order to attract more families looking to do a weekly shop.
+M&S also lowered the price of over 1,000 of their popular lines to compete with their larger supermarket rivals such as Tesco and Sainsbury's.In 2019, M&S launched five new "food renewal" stores.
+This was part of the transformation of the food business, led by Managing Director Stuart Machin, to have bigger food stores with "the mind of a supermarket and the soul of a fresh market".

+In 2019, M&S unified its food halls, supermarkets, convenience stores and offerings under the M&S Food brand.
+Stores were revamped to have a consistent market-like appearance.

 Home stores

-In 2007, M&S announced that new, dedicated shops for home furnishings were to be launched.
-Shops have been opened in Cheltenham in Gloucestershire, Tunbridge Wells in Kent, Lisburn Sprucefield in Northern Ireland, and in the Barton Square section of The Trafford Centre, Manchester.
+In 2007, M&S announced that dedicated shops for home furnishings were to be launched.
+These have been opened in Cheltenham in Gloucestershire (closed in 2024), Royal Tunbridge Wells in Kent, Lisburn Sprucefield in Northern Ireland, and in the Barton Square section of The Trafford Centre, Manchester.

 Outlet stores

-The outlet division offers M&S products, with the majority of them discounted at least 30% from the original selling price.
+The outlet division offers M&S products, with the majority discounted at least 30% from the original selling price.
 The first of these stores opened at Ashford in Kent in 2000, and by 2020 there were 25.
 Many of the outlet shops are in retail parks and outlet centres, although others are high street shops such as the one in Woolwich, South London.